navatharaagi/AWS-SysOps-Docs/README.md

 - Increase our ConnectionOverhead parameter value (this will decrease memory available for caching data)

 #### 9.Monitoring the Elastic Load Balancer for Performance and Availability
-Amazon ELB – Monitoring Metrics
+- Amazon ELB – Monitoring Metrics
--Latency
+  - Latency
-    Time it takes to receive a response
+    - Time it takes to receive a response
-    Measure the AVG and MAX values to spot abnormal activity -BackendConnectionErrors
+    - Measure the AVG and MAX values to spot abnormal activity
+  - BackendConnectionErrors
-    Number of connections that were not successfully established between our load balancer and registered instances Measure SUM and use the different between the minimum and maximums to spot issues Elastic Load Balancer (ELB) – Monitoring Metrics -SurgeQueueLength
+    - Number of connections that were not successfully established between our load balancer and registered instances
+    - Measure SUM and use the different between the minimum and maximums to spot issues
+- Elastic Load Balancer (ELB) – Monitoring Metrics
+  - SurgeQueueLength
-    Measures the total number of requests that are waiting to be routed by the load balancer -SpilloverCount
+    - Measures the total number of requests that are waiting to be routed by the load balancer
+  - SpilloverCount
-    If the SurgeQueueLength is full, requests “spill over” and get dropped Measure the SUM
+    - If the SurgeQueueLength is full, requests “spill over” and get dropped Measure the SUM
--Pre-warming
+  - Pre-warming
-    If you are expecting a sudden and very large increase in traffic, you need to pre-warm your ELB to avoid dropped requests Elastic Load Balancer (ELB) – Other Metrics
+    - If you are expecting a sudden and very large increase in traffic, you need to pre-warm your ELB to avoid dropped requests
+- Elastic Load Balancer (ELB) – Other Metrics
--HTTP Responses
+  - HTTP Responses
--RequestCount : Number of completed requests or connections made -HealthyHostCount and UnHealthyHostCount
+  - RequestCount : Number of completed requests or connections made
+  - HealthyHostCount and UnHealthyHostCount

 Quiz:
 Q:Differences between EBS-backed storage and SSD-backed instance store?